Canada’s Best Aeroplan Credit Cards

 For frequent flyers of Air Canada and Star Alliance partners, these top picks come with lucrative welcome offers to consider right now.

-Canadians have been hotly anticipating information about the changes to Aeroplan and Aeroplan-branded credit cards since Air Canada acquired the loyalty program.
-The good news is that the changes are finalized, and we’ve got all the details about the best Aeroplan credit cards you can apply for.
+Canadians are embracing the changes to the Aeroplan and Aeroplan-branded credit cards, since Air Canada acquired the loyalty program last year.
+And, we’ve got all the details about the best Aeroplan credit cards you can apply for.

 Whether you’re looking for a pared-down card to get you started with Aeroplan or a full-service travel card with all the bells and whistles, there’s an Aeroplan credit card for you.